 One of my favorites is a block of cream cheese with a jar of my favorite salsa poured over the top.
 Truth be told, I usually pour about half of the 16 ounce bottle onto the cream cheese initially, then top it off with more as it’s eaten.
 Served in a deep bowl nestled in the middle of a sea of tortilla chips, this is sure to please.
 I recommend using a metal spoon or a wide knife as the serving implement for this one.
 Without a serving tool, the chips just break off in the cream cheese and frustrate your guests.

 Next up is another ridiculously simple snack.
-You will need an 8 ounce block of cream cheese and a jar of pepper jelly.
+You will need an 8 ounce block of cream cheese (or two) and a jar of pepper jelly.
 Place the cream cheese onto a deep serving dish and top with pepper jelly.
 Use a good spreading knife as the serving tool.
 This one goes really well with buttery crackers like Ritz, Townhouse, or Club.
 An alternative is to serve a dish with whipped cream cheese alongside the pepper jelly.

 A block of cream cheese makes a great base for a shrimp cocktail inspired appetizer as well.
 Top the cream cheese with a bottle of cocktail sauce, and sprinkle the top with small cooked shrimp.
 Serve with your favorite crackers, and some celery sticks.